Relationships

 "Before they had gone to bed, all the men from every part of the city of Sodom—both young and old—surrounded the house.
 They called to Lot, 'Where are the men who came to you tonight?
 Bring them out to us so that we can have sex with them.'"

-Understanding: The story of Sodom and Gomorrah is often discussed in relation to hospitality, justice, and sexual immorality.
+In plain words: The story of Sodom and Gomorrah is often discussed in relation to hospitality, justice, and sexual immorality.
 Interpretations of this story differ, with some seeing it as a condemnation of sexual violence rather than consensual same-sex relationships.

-Verse 7
+Passage 7

 Matthew 19:4-6